dnlmgwi/iot-register/README.md

 An IoT BLE Attendance Register using Xiao ESP32C3 BLE and SvelteKit PWA.

-Experimenting with the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) to provide the ability to connect and interact with Bluetooth Low Energy via Browser.
+Experimenting with the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) to provide the ability to connect and interact with Bluetooth Low Energy via the Browsers.

 ## Technologies Used